 Top 101 Stores For Retail Arbitrage Sourcing

-In my 3 years running an Amazon FBA business, knowing where to buy is one of the most important factors to succeed in e-commerce.
-Retail arbitrage sourcing is your system for finding and buying profitable products to resell.
+• In my 3 years as an Amazon FBA seller, knowing where to buy is one of the most important factors to succeed in retail arbitrage.
+You want to find profitable products to resell online.

-You need to develop your system to source products to resell efficiently.
-Without this knowledge, you will end up wasting your time and gas driving around and scanning items in the wrong retail store.
-If you can't find new fast-selling products to replenish your inventory, your business will slowly bleed from monthly overhead costs like storage fees, software subscriptions, and VA salaries.
+That said, you need to have several store options in your area.
+You also need to develop an efficient system for product sourcing.
+Otherwise, you will end up wasting time and spending expensively on gas as you drive around looking for items in the wrong stores.
+If you can't find new fast-selling products to replenish your inventory, your business will suffer from monthly overhead costs like storage fees, software subscriptions, and VA salaries.
+For example, Amazon's storage fee typically ranges from $0.75 to $2.40 per cubic foot, depending on the time of year.
+This can quickly add up if inventory turnover is slow.

 Top Stores for Retail Arbitrage Sourcing - Thrift Shops